 Anyone can make a complaint to us, including the representative of someone who is dissatisfied with out service.
 On occasions, we may ask you to provide evidence that you have the right to speak on someones behalf.
 If you have any questions about this, please do not hesitate to contact us.

 How long do I have to make a complaint?

-- Normally, you must make your complaint within 6 months of the event you want to complain about, or
+Normally, you must make your complaint within 6 months of:

 In exceptional circumstances, we may be able to accept a complaint after the time limit.
 If you feel that the time limit should not apply to your complaint, please tell us why.

 Stirling Council is committed to ensuring that no one is discriminated against on grounds of

 Please contact the council's Procurement team in the first instance by emailing us

 Further advice on making a complaint about procurement is available from the Scottish Government's Single Point of Enquiry

 If you have a complaint about our property management and are not happy with how we have investigated it and responded to you, you can contact the Housing and Property Chamber (HOPC).
 They work to resolve complaints and disputes between their home owners and their property managers/factors.